Los Angeles Drug Crimes Attorney

 Prescription Drugs Without Prescription | BPC 4064

-Possession of prescription drugs without prescription for personal use is punishable by up to a year in jail.
+Possession of prescription drugs without a prescription for personal use is punishable by up to a year in jail.
 If you are a first-time offender, you can usually get a drug diversion and avoid spending time in jail.

 Transportation or Selling of Controlled Substances